 Perennial herb, long-lived due to rooting stems.

-Mat-forming herb with extensive prostrate (or floating) stems, rooting at the nodes and with erect pedicels 1–2(3) cm from the nodes.
-Stems, petioles and leaves glabrous or rarely with a few white hairs at the leaf sheaths.
+Mat-forming herb with extensive prostrate (or floating) stems rooting at every node and with erect pedicels 2–5(10) cm from the nodes.
+Stems, petioles and leaves glabrous or with a few white hairs at the leaf sheaths.
 Lateral shoots developing from axial buds within the leaf sheaths.

 Single flowers in leaf axis, usually terminally on the shoot.